Priscilla Alcantara

 Priscilla Alcântara Silva Fonseca, or simply Priscilla (/pt/; born 19 June 1996) is a Brazilian singer, television personality and actress.

 Biography

 Born in Itapecerica da Serra, Alcantara became first known in 2005, when as a child she won the SBT television musical contest Código Fama and then took part in its Mexican version Código F.A.M.A..
 She then hosted several programs on SBT, notably the children show Bom Dia & Companhia, for which she won a Prêmio Jovem Brasileiro in 2010.

 In 2008, Alcantara released her first album, O início.
 Her 2018 song "Me refez" was the first Brazilian Christian music song to enter the global Top 200 of Spotify.
 In 2020, her album Gente was nominated for Best Portuguese Language Christian Album at the 20th Annual Latin Grammy Awards.
 In 2021, she won the first season of the show The Masked Singer Brasil.
 In 2023, she played Carmen Miranda in the telenovela Amor Perfeito.

+Personal life

+She is a São Paulo FC fan.